alisinabh/TelegramTwitterBot/README.md

 however this project is only using official APIs of social networks just as a demonstration.

-##### Currently there is no official services wich run this bot for public. you can build and use it on your own server
+##### UPDATE: demo version of tweetbot is now accessible for try https://telegram.me/irtweetbot/

 ### TeleramTwitterBot is currently capable of: